Westerface/software-design-vu/docs/assignment2.md

 `public static String[] colorThemesNames = {"Light","Dark","Moonlight"};`\
 Used to populate the drop-down list in the Settings screen.
 Depending on the choice we will change the theme accordingly.

-When we notice a repetitive code we put it here as static variable/function for ease of use and access.
-It is possible more methods and/or variables to be moved here.
+When we notice a repetitive code we put it here as a static variable/function for ease of use and access.
+More methods and/or variables can be moved here.

 #### GlobalsViews.java (introduced v1.1 still alive)
-All button styling that we used will be created here.
-Setting colors, icons and text.
+All the button styling that we used will be created here.
+Setting colors, icons, and text.
 This class will hold all the repetitive code for the visual parts of the application.
-Currently most of the methods are in the From classes themselves but we will refactor it and make sure that the repetitive methods will be here.
+Currently, most of the methods are in the From classes themselves but we will refactor it and make sure that the repetitive methods will be here.

-The only case where we have to set the listeners of the button we consider to keep it in the Form classes itself since this will give us more flexibility to make the button per form not general.
+The only case where we have to set the listeners of the button we consider to keep it in the Form classes itself since this will give us more flexibility to make the button perform not general.

 #### AllSnippetCellRenderer.java (introduced v1.0 still alive)
 The class constructs a single list view that will be populated in the list.
 Especially this case  the class is setting the list to contain the name of the snippet plus the extension of the file, which basically will be the filename.

 #### FilterListCellRenderer.java (introduced v1.0 still alive)
 The class constructs a single list view that will be populated in the list.
 Especially this case the class is making a list of checkboxes with the categories or programing language filter.
 The class is used in both cases.
-Setting some click listeners will allow us to to select multiple items and read back which item are selected.
-Using this items as parameters in the SnippetHelper class we can filter the snippet list.
+Setting some click listeners will allow us to select multiple items and read back which items are selected.
+Using these items as parameters in the SnippetHelper class we can filter the snippet list.

 #### RecentlyAddedCellRenderer.java (introduced v1.0 still alive)
 The class constructs a single list view that will be populated in the list.
 Especially this case the class is setting the item to have two text fields, one with the name and the second with the date created.
 Setting a double click listener to the item we get the option to edit/delete/copy the selected snippet.

 The whole application UI will be created using Swing Forms.
 We will have one main Swing Frame that can be repainted with different Forms.
 Every application state will have its own form.
-The following classes will explain how the components in this Forms will be handled in the different states.
+The following classes will explain how the components in these Forms will be handled in the different states.

 #### AllSnippetsForm.java (introduced v1.1 still alive)
 This class will paint the all snippets screen.
 We will have a text area that will handle the content insertion/edition, a filter panel that will contain all the filters and snippets list that will contain the current existing snippets.
-Furthermore, we will have a dedicated button to add a snippet that basically will empty the text area and provide the possibility to the user to insert a new information about the snippet.
+Furthermore, we will have a dedicated button to add a snippet that basically will empty the text area and provide the possibility to the user to insert new information about the snippet.
 All of the different parts mentioned will be placed in wrapper panels for ease of placement on the screen.
-A navigation will be provided on the left hand side for ease of access to all  of the other screens.
-Using the Globals.java we can access all of needed information with combination of  the SnippetHelper we can manipulate the snippets.
-A search box is present here which has a onKeyUp listener that will change the datamodel dynamically in order to see the results immediately in the snippets list located on the same screen.
+Navigation will be provided on the left-hand side for ease of access to all of the other screens.
+Using the Globals.java we can access all of the needed information with a combination of the SnippetHelper we can manipulate the snippets.
+A search box is present here which has an onKeyUp listener that will change the data model dynamically in order to see the results immediately in the snippets list located on the same screen.
 The filters will have the same functionality using again the SnippetHelper class.

 `private void createTextArea()`\
 Creates a text-area that has a syntax highlighter.